-A Study of Eight is a curated editorial project advancing the study of African Americans’ contribution to fashion history.
+A Study of Eight is a literary composition advancing the study of African Americans’ contribution to fashion history.

-Eight American stories cover people and events of cultural and historical significance occurring between 1880 and 1980 against the backdrop of the post Reconstruction era to beyond the civil rights movement.
+Eight American stories cover people and events of cultural and historical significance occurring between 1880 and 1980 against the backdrop of the post Reconstruction era to beyond the Civil Rights Movement (CRM).
 These stories represent the voices of Black Americans who, many at the time, were denied employment, denied credit for their work, or overlooked for their contribution to fashion history, and more importantly, to American history.
-But against all odds, Black people used the power of fashion to transform their identity and culture to be included, respected, and recognized for their talent, beauty, and brains.
+Racial segregation, a legal mandate known as the Jim Crow era (post Civil War to 1968) labeled Black people as inferior.
+The marginalization of Black communities through economic, political, and social means was unshakable.
+But oppression did not stop progression.
+Against all odds, Black people used the power of fashion to transform their identity and culture to be included, respected, and recognized for their talent, beauty, and brains.

-Black History Month [BHM] is a tribute to American history and is celebrated 365 days of the year.
-In the belief that fashion is a legitimate subject of study and as part of EDGE’s education content, Fashion Culture presents A Study of Eight, acknowledging the significant contribution Black fashion makers and Black influencers are to fashion’s history.
+The publishing of A Study of Eight is during Black History Month, a tribute to American history.
+Black history, a part of the American story, should be acknowledged and studied 365 days of the year.
+In the belief that fashion is a legitimate subject of study, EDGE’s education and Fashion Culture series presents A Study of Eight, acknowledging the significant contribution Black fashion makers and Black influencers are to fashion’s history.

 Although A Study of Eight had been written, I was touched by an extraordinary event.
 Amanda Gorman, the first to be named National Youth Poet Laureate, recited her captivating poem, “The Hill We Climb”, at the inauguration of United States President Joe Biden on January 20.
 There’s a verse that identified with my desire and responsibility to bring A Study of Eight to readers, to reveal a part of history that helps us understand our past in order to enrich our future: